utsav0/daily-dev-tips/src/pages/posts/html-datalist.md

 ## Browser Support

-I'm pretty surprised how well it is supported.
+I'm pretty surprised at how well it is supported.
 We can even find a [polyfill](https://github.com/mfranzke/datalist-polyfill) for IE9\<.

 ![Datalist support](https://caniuse.bitsofco.de/static/v1/mdn-html__elements__datalist-1593006288777.png)